Department of Foreign Affairs and Trade

 Our Consular Service Charter describes what we can do to help Australians overseas.

-It also explains situations where assistance may be limited and what we ask of travellers.
-This includes taking personal responsibility for choices and safety, following our travel advice at smartraveller.gov.au, and taking out appropriate travel insurance.
+It also explains when assistance may be limited and what we ask of travellers.
+This includes taking personal responsibility for choices and safety, following travel advice at smartraveller.gov.au, and having appropriate travel insurance.

 Top of page